rails/rails/guides/source/action_mailer_basics.md

 ### Adding Images in Action Mailer Views

-Unlike controllers, the mailer instance doesn't have any context about the incoming request so you'll need to provide the `:asset_host` parameter yourself.
+In order to use the `image_tag` helper in emails, you need to specify the `:asset_host` parameter.
+This is again because a mailer instance doesn't have any context about the incoming request.

 As the `:asset_host` usually is consistent across the application you can configure it globally in `config/application.rb`: